Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 Fostering good relationships with parents will help with the student-teacher connection.
 It is essential that teachers not forget the great ally they have in their parents.

 - Share the positives – Make sure to let parents know about the positive things their child does, not just the negative.
-For those teaching remotely, ask families to periodically share positive things their child is accomplishing at home and celebrate it during a class meeting.
+For those teaching remotely, ask families to periodically share positive things their child is accomplishing at home and celebrate them during a class meeting.

 9. Share a Bit of Your Life with Students